EraldyHq/kubee/charts/blackbox-exporter/README.md

 # Kubee BlackBox Exporter Chart

-> [!WARNING]
-> This chart is in the [alpha status](https://github.com/EraldyHq/kubee/blob/main/docs/site/kubee-helmet-chart.md#status) and is not fit to be installed or upgraded

 This is a [jsonnet chart](https://github.com/EraldyHq/kubee/blob/main/docs/site/jsonnet-chart.md) that installs [Prometheus Blackbox Exporter](https://github.com/prometheus/blackbox_exporter) to be able to perform monitoring probe/check on multiple protocol (https, dns, tcp, ...).